moj-analytical-services/mojrap/README.md

 1) Clone this repo:
-In the terminal, run `git clone git@github.com:moj-analytical-services/ASD_RAP_library.git`
+In the terminal, run `git clone git@github.com:moj-analytical-services/ASD_RAP_library.git` Or see step 4.1.2 of the [platform guidance](https://moj-analytical-services.github.io/platform_user_guidance/using-github-with-r-studio.html#step-2-navigate-to-your-platform-r-studio-and-make-a-copy-of-the-github-project-in-your-r-studio) if you are having any difficulties.

 2) Create a new branch and add your function(s) to it - see the [platform guidance](https://moj-analytical-services.github.io/platform_user_guidance/using-github-with-r-studio.html#working-on-a-branch.) if you aren't familiar with doing this